 The nature of ArtemiC is interesting.
 It is based on natural plants.
 As a result, taking ArtemiC would not be considered a vaccine since it is akin to a supplement.
-However, this may have some advantages as many of the vaccines created for COVID-19 have to be kept at very low temperatures in pharma fridges which makes transporting them difficult.
+However, this may have some advantages.
+Many of the vaccines created for COVID-19 have to be kept at very low temperatures in pharma fridges.
+It makes transporting them difficult.
 A supplement, however, would most likely not need to be kept refrigerated, making it more cost-effective.

 The World Health Organization (WHO) is working with MGC Pharmaceuticals as well.

 Like other companies finding positive results using a cannabis-derived medication, MGC Pharmaceuticals has Israeli scientists leading the way.
 Patients from the Nazareth Hospital first tried their experimental drug and felt better afterward.
 They also had ArtemiC tested in India.

 Should the coronavirus cure continue to test well, MGC Pharmaceuticals has in place a worldwide distribution deal which to spread it quickly.

 MGC is traded on the Australian Stock Exchange and maintains offices in the United Kingdom, the Czech Republic, Slovenia, and Israel.
 When news that their trial results were positive, their stock increased.
 MGC Pharmaceuticals’ facility in Slovenia would mass-produce the drug should it pass all the necessary trials.

 While it usually takes a while to approve a drug, governments are eager to find something to allow global society to reach “the new normal” when people can be in public without fear of catching COVID.